peterjc/thapbi-pict/examples/fungal_mock/README.rst

 is to group the samples logically (sorting on accession or MiSeq Name would not work), and suitable for group colouring.

-Argument ``-x 1`` (default, so not needed) indicates the filename stem can be found in column 1, Accession.
+Argument ``-x 1`` indicates the filename stem can be found in column 1, Accession.
 We might have downloaded the files and used the author original names, in which case ``-x 2`` ought to work.

 Argument ``-g 6`` means assign colour bands using column 6, Group.
 This is used in the Excel reports.